flotiq/gatsby-starter-products-with-categories/README.md

     node ./example/importExample.js
     ```

-    It will add 10 images and 4 products to your Flotiq account.
+    It will add 2 categories, 10 images and 4 products to your Flotiq account.

     _Note: You need to put your Read and write API key in `.env` for import to work.
-You don't need Product content type in your account.
-If you already have products with ids `product-1`, `product-2`, `product-3`, and `product-4` they will be overwritten._
+You don't need Category and Product content types in your account.
+If you already have products with ids `product-1`, `product-2`, `product-3`, and `product-4` or categories with ids `category-1` and `category-2` they will be overwritten._

 1.  **Open the source code and start editing!**